-Today, I am going to discuss the threat intelligence process at a fictional, but typical, financial organization called DPS.
+Today, I will discuss the threat intelligence process at a fictional but typical financial organization called DPS.
 The threat intelligence process is an integral component of securing and protecting DPS assets, brand, and reputation.
-The company must protect its proprietary intellectual property from a wide range of threats.
+The company must protect its proprietary intellectual property from numerous threats.
 At the same time, as a critical component of the financial system, DPS faces many attacks aimed at its data and processes.
-Finally, DPS must protect its brand and reputation, which are built upon customers’ trust in the security of the company.
+Finally, DPS must protect its brand and reputation, built upon customers’ trust in the company’s security.
 The threat intelligence process allows DPS to assimilate intelligence on indicators of compromise (IOC) and threat actors and take proactive steps to protect against, counter, or mitigate such threats.

-The main challenges with the threat intelligence process include varied levels of confidence in IOCs, ensuring actionable intelligence, timeliness of intelligence and response, and minimizing possible self-inflicted damage when responding.
+The main challenges with the threat intelligence process include varied confidence levels in IOCs, ensuring actionable intelligence, timeliness of intelligence and response, and minimizing possible self-inflicted damage when responding.
 DPS receives IOCs from multiple sources, including paid services, vendors, open-source services, and governments.
-The quality of these intelligence feeds, and the confidence in each source can vary widely.
-Further, intelligence sources may include IOCs that are not applicable to DPS or are outdated.
+The quality of these intelligence feeds and the confidence in each source can vary widely.
+Further, intelligence sources may include IOCs that do not apply to DPS or are outdated.
 Finally, when responding to any possible threat, DPS must consider the possible impact that action may have on its business.

 Current Symptoms and Concerns

-The sheer volume of threat indicators puts a strain on DPS resources to filter through the noise and find the credible, actionable threat indicators in a timely fashion.
+The sheer volume of threat indicators strains DPS resources to filter through the noise and find credible, actionable threat indicators promptly.
 The primary concern is what we are not seeing.
 Intelligence analysts cannot devote enough time to vet every intelligence feed and indicator thoroughly.
-Poorly vetted indicators lead to a lot of false positive alerts in the Security Operations Center (SOC).
-The security analysts who are inundated by what they believe are false positives may begin to ignore these alerts or create filters to whitelist the alerts.
+Poorly vetted indicators lead to many false positive alerts in the Security Operations Center (SOC).
+Security analysts who are inundated by what they believe are false positives may begin to ignore these alerts or create filters to whitelist the alerts.

-Another symptom of the current process is that the security analysts are spending nearly all their time reacting to alerts.
+Another symptom of the current process is that security analysts spend nearly all their time reacting to alerts.
 Many of these alerts are time-consuming and repetitive.
-The security analysts spend too much time gathering data, which decreases the amount of time to discern and decide on a course of action (COA).
+Security analysts spend too much time gathering data, which decreases the time to discern and decide on a course of action (COA).
 Another manifestation of this issue is that security analysts do not have time to search and hunt deeper threats and vulnerabilities proactively.
-This lack of time to proactively search for threats and vulnerabilities increases the already considerable advantage enjoyed by the attackers.
+This lack of time to proactively search for threats and vulnerabilities increases the already considerable advantage the attackers enjoy.

 Current human-centered cyber defense practices employed by DPS cannot keep pace with the speed and pace of the threats targeting organizations like DPS.
-Further, the speed of attack versus speed of response gap is getting worse .
+Further, the speed of attack versus the speed of response gap is worsening.
 Defenders need to drastically increase the speed of both detection of and response to cyber-attacks.
 Organizations like DPS must automate many risk-based decisions to facilitate an increase in detection and response speed.

 Feasibility of a Solution

 DPS has many technical resources that it could use to improve the threat intelligence process.
-Recent advances in security automation and orchestration hold great promise, and, if applied correctly, could improve both the quality and speed of the threat intelligence process.
-DPS can leverage the security and information resources at its disposal to increase the speed, accuracy, and applicability of the intelligence feeds.
+Recent advances in security automation and orchestration hold great promise and, if applied correctly, could improve both the quality and speed of the threat intelligence process.
+DPS can leverage the security and information resources at its disposal to increase the speed, accuracy, and applicability of intelligence feeds.
 By improving the threat intelligence intake, DPS may also automate much of the response action.
-The improvements and automation will allow the humans in the process to focus on discerning and deciding on appropriate COA.
+The improvements and automation will allow humans to focus on discerning and deciding on appropriate COA.

 The future threat intelligence business process must address the issues and concerns present in the existing process.
-The future process must leverage security automation and orchestration to enrich intelligence and automate many of the repetitive, error-prone tasks currently performed by the security analysts.
-By using automation to enhance the process, security analysts will be able to focus on decision making and deeper threat hunting activities.
+The future process must leverage security automation and orchestration to enrich intelligence and automate many of the repetitive, error-prone tasks currently performed by security analysts.
+Using automation to enhance the process, security analysts can focus on decision-making and deeper threat-hunting activities.